January 9, 2018, – Lacombe, LA

 Responders, natural resource managers, and scientists came together to discuss offshore oil spill response.
 This workshop was organized by the Sea Grant Oil Spill Outreach Team and hosted by the U.S. Fish and Wildlife Service at the Southeast Louisiana National Wildlife Refuges Complex in Lacombe, Louisiana.
-The workshop focused on sharing science and expertise about offshore oil spill response.
 Topics covered included oil spill preparedness, mechanical recovery, source control, in situ burning and dispersants.

 Introduction to the Oil Spill Science Outreach Program